 - Evaluation of your competition.
 When you’re doing a competitive analysis for the market analysis section, you need to identify your competition by researching food trucks with similar menus as your own.
-Food trucks all try to attain the same market segment in each geographic region, so knowing how many trucks navigate the streets of your city is key to your analysis.
+Food trucks all try to attain the same market segment in each geographic region.
+Understanding how many trucks navigate the streets of your city is key to your analysis.

 The Bottom Line

-After you have this information, assess the strengths and weaknesses of the top food trucks in your area, and identify any barriers which may hinder you as you enter the market.
+After you have this information, assess the strengths and weaknesses of the top food trucks in your area.
+The next step is to identify any barriers which may hinder you as you enter the market.